axibase/atsd/rule-engine/functions.md

 ## Rule

-The rule functions provide a way to check the status of windows created by other rules.
+The rule functions check the status of windows created by other rules.

 * [`rule_open`](functions-rules.md#rule_open)
 * [`rule_window`](functions-rules.md#rule_window)